sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/README.md

 ### [Level Desgin ](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/tree/main/Design/Level%20Design)

 The design of levels goes hand in hand with player design to immerse the player into the game.
 The core component of level design is the obstacles/enemies the user is presented along with the theme of the maps.
 The mini-game incorporated a simple space [theme](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Design/Level%20Design/Level_Design_Evidence.md) its main assests shown below

 ![image](https://github.com/user-attachments/assets/198e1bec-3f0d-4e01-bcb5-ac86a955bd82)

-The level for this game was infinite using a [spawning](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Design/Level%20Design/Enemy%20Design/MiniGame_Spawn.cs) system to constantly present the user with obstcules.
-This system was based on the [godot docs](https://docs.godotengine.org/en/stable/getting_started/first_2d_game/05.the_main_game_scene.html#spawning-mobs) c# is used to get a random refrence on the 2D path and instantiating meteors or basic enemys.
+The mini-game was designed around a [spawning](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Design/Level%20Design/Enemy%20Design/MiniGame_Spawn.cs) system as it allows for constant meteors to attack the player.
 ```
 	private void _on_spawn_timer_timeout()
 	{;